ekholme/brain/content/Kettlebell Complexes.md

 - 4 single arm swing
 - 3 clean
 - 3 push press (use a lighter KB here if necessary)

+## Armor Building Complex (ABC)
+Perform with double kettlebells
+- 2 cleans
+- 1 press
+- 3 front squats
+*Can be extended to 4-2-6 or even 6-3-9*

 ## Devil's Tricycle
 Perform with a heavy KB